shubhamshah15/Flavour-Recommender-ML-Model/README.md

 # Flavour-Recommender-ML-Model
 Note: This is just a Machine Learning Model made using a very small dataset.
 You can feel free to use it as it suits you and make the necessary changes.
 Suggestions are welcome!

+Dataset used for the same has been added to the folder.